cofacts/rumors-fb-bot/README.md

 ## State diagram & Documents

-This is a one of the sub-project of [Cofacts 真的假的](http://beta.hackfoldr.org/rumors)。
+This is a one of the sub-project of [Cofacts 真的假的](http://beta.hackfoldr.org/rumors).

-This state diagram describes how the FB bot talks to users:
+This state diagram describes how the FB bot interacts with users:

 ![The state diagram](https://docs.google.com/drawings/d/e/2PACX-1vTvAKt7dKGE7bUtEGmGre3gBJ3uXgv52g4e9GCWf4iDX79esNS6KeXg8Sglr-_SW_sd-T3tb5KWFSlf/pub?w=941&h=591)